archagon/crdt-playground/README.md

-# CRDT Playground
+*This repository is a companion to the article "[Data Laced with History: Causal Trees & Operational CRDTs][article]", where I examine the fascinating new class of "operational" CRDTs in detail.
+Not a framework; for educational use only.
+Please don't use this in production unless you know what you're doing!*

-A proof-of-concept implementation of Victor Grishchenko's [Causal Trees][trees] CRDT, which I'll gradually try to whittle into semi-production shape.
+A generic implementation of Victor Grishchenko's [Causal Tree][trees] CRDT, written in Swift.
 State-based (CvRDT) implementation.
-Features many tweaks, including a synced identifier map, atom references, and priority atoms.
-Also uses Lamport timestamps instead of "awareness".
-Written in Swift.
-Includes a visualizer, a text data type, a shape data type, and imitation peers, so you can clearly see how merging functions in a P2P environment.
-Also includes a (VERY NON-PRODUCTION) iOS text editing demo over CloudKit.
-Everything should be *O*(*n*log*n*)!
+Features many tweaks, including a site identifier map, atom references, and priority atoms.
+Uses Lamport timestamps instead of "awareness".

+Two pieces of companion software that make use of these Causal Trees are included.
+The first is a macOS app that simulates device sync over a hypothetical network with any arbitrary topology and any number of partitions.
+The app is designed for testing the resiliency of a CRDT under difficult network conditions, and editing support for text and vector graphics is included.
+The second is a very basic text editor for iOS that works equally well online and offline, syncs documents over CloudKit, and supports real-time collaboration over CloudKit Sharing.
+No extra servers required!

+Performance is great: everything should be *O*(*n*log*n*) or faster.

 <img src="mac-main.gif" />